-This chapter is a focused crash course on the Python features you will use repeatedly while learning DSA and preparing for coding interviews.
+This chapter is a focused crash course on the Python features that come up repeatedly in DSA and preparing for coding interviews.
 Instead of covering the entire language, we will concentrate only on the parts that matter for solving problems efficiently in interviews.

 Each of these modules serves a specific purpose in DSA: